Customer Survey

 - Descriptive analysis to break down the dataset into percentiles and determine prominent characteristics across the sample

-- Regression analysis to identify patterns and relationships and between variables
+- Multivariate & regression analysis to identify patterns and measure relationships and between variables

 - Cluster analysis to segment respondents into meaningful segments